-7 Further, Nev.
+&lt;sup>19 In addition to the minor-specific protections discussed in this policy goal, Nev.
 Rev. Stat.
-Ann. § 201.353 (Unlawful for prostitute to engage in prostitution or solicitation for prostitution except in licensed house of prostitution: Penalty; provision of certain information; dismissal) provides for the dismissal of prostitution or solicitation charges filed against a sex trafficking victim, stating,
+Ann. § 201.353 (Unlawful for prostitute to engage in prostitution or solicitation for prostitution except in licensed house of prostitution: Penalty; provision of certain information; dismissal) provides for the dismissal of prostitution or solicitation charges filed against any sex trafficking victim, stating,

-^{1.} It is unlawful for a prostitute to engage in prostitution or solicitation therefor, except in a licensed house of prostitution.
+1. It is unlawful for a prostitute to engage in prostitution or solicitation therefor, except in a licensed house of prostitution.

-^{4.} If, at any time before the trial of a person charged with a violation of subsection 1, the prosecuting attorney has reason to believe that the person is a victim of sex trafficking, the prosecuting attorney shall dismiss the charge.
+4. If, at any time before the trial of a person charged with a violation of subsection 1, the prosecuting attorney has reason to believe that the person is a victim of sex trafficking, the prosecuting attorney shall dismiss the charge.
 As used in this subsection, "sex trafficking" means a violation of subsection 2 of NRS 201.300 [Pandering and sex trafficking: definition; penalties; exception].